A long poem that limns the incremental mourning of living with a person who has frontotemporal dementia.

 About the Author

 Nora Gould writes from east central Alberta where she ranches with her family.
 She graduated from the University of Guelph in 1984 with a degree in veterinary medicine.
-Her debut poetry collection, I see my love more clearly from a distance (Brick Books, 2012), was winner of the 2013 Robert Kroetsch Edmonton Book Prize and…
+Her debut poetry collection, I see my love more clearly from a distance (Brick Books, 2012), was winner of the 2013 Robert Kroetsch City of Edmonton Book…